amkherad/ShellScript/README.md

 ## API and Class Library
 ShellScript provide some API methods to minify the need to write platform-specific code for each platform.
-These methods try to use the target shell dedicated way to get the results but in cases they will generate meta functions inside the output script file. (meta codes are at the beginning of the file)
+These methods try to use the target shell's dedicated way to get the results but in cases they will generate meta functions inside the output script file. (meta codes are at the beginning of the file)

 [Enter the Class Library documentation here](https://github.com/amkherad/ShellScript/blob/master/docs/ClassLibrary.md)